 I loved this patterned wall at Masjid Negara

-Do you have a place where you had no plans to go to that you really enamored with?
-I only spent a few days in Kuala Lumpur but I really want to go back explore more of Malaysia.
-I enjoyed my visit to Masjid Negara and recommend a visit as well as to the Islamic Museum next door.
+Even though I only spent a few days in Kuala Lumpur, I wound up really liking it.
+One day I will go back to Malaysia and explore more of the country.
+My visit to Masjid Negara was a great experience and I also recommend a visit to the Islamic Museum next door.